 - Put Epsom salts in your bath water and take a warm bath to relax.

 - Try acupuncture to relieve the stress points of your body.

-- Avoid teeth of the baby, as caffeine withdrawal can also trigger headaches.
+- Avoid caffeine, as caffeine withdrawal can also trigger headaches.

-Generally, these headaches are very much manageable at homes, but the advice of a doctor might be needed if:
+Generally, these headaches are very much manageable at homes, but consult a doctor might be needed if:

 - If a headache is accompanied by a blurry vision or pain in the upper right abdomen and swelling in hands and face.

 A headache is something that everyone experiences from time to time.
 However, it can be a major source of inconvenience during pregnancy.
-During this time, you can do a lot to minimise this through a healthy diet and by living in a stress-free environment.
+Try the home remedies mentioned above; but if the pain becomes unbearable, consult a doctor.
+Have a healthy and safe pregnancy!